GIC for Canada Student Visa: What It Is, What It Costs, and Whether Your Education Loan Covers It

 CAD 10,200, locked before your visa is approved.
 Here is how the GIC works, whether your education loan can fund it, and the cash flow trap most students miss.

 If you are applying for a Canadian student visa, you will run into something called the GIC requirement.
 Many students assume it is some bureaucratic formality or an optional deposit.
 It is neither.
-The GIC is a mandatory financial proof requirement that costs real money, and if you are taking an education loan to fund your studies, you need to understand exactly how the GIC fits into your total funding picture before you apply.
+The GIC is a mandatory financial proof requirement that costs real money, and if you are taking an education loan to study in Canada, you need to understand exactly how the GIC fits into your total funding picture before you apply.

 This post covers what GIC actually is, how much it costs in rupees, whether your education loan can cover it, and the specific cash-flow trap that catches unprepared students.